 2. The Tankan has been revised from the March 2004 survey.
 Figures up to the December 2003 survey are based on the previous data sets.
 Figures from the December 2003 survey are on a new basis.

-Sources: Ministry of Economy, Trade and Industry, "Indices of Industrial Production," "Indices of Industrial Domestic Shipments and Exports," "Indices of Industrial Domestic Shipments and Imports"; Bank of Japan, "Tankan, Short-term Economic Survey of Enterprises in Japan."
+Sources: Ministry of Economy, Trade and Industry, "Indices of Industrial Production," "Indices of Industrial Domestic Shipments and Imports"; Bank of Japan, "Tankan, Short-term Economic Survey of Enterprises in Japan."

 Leading Indicators for Business Fixed Investment

 (1) Machinery Orders